LabReNew

 The real source of emissions isn't where most labs are looking

 Across biotech and pharma, 75 to 88 percent of emissions now come from Scope 3.
-These are indirect emissions tied to purchased goods, services, vendors, and outsourced work.
+These represent indirect emissions connected to purchased goods, services, vendors, and contracted work.

 Pipette tips.
 Reagents.
 Freezers.
 Single-use plastics.
 Contract research.
 Equipment you never see on an energy bill.